North Dakota is benefiting greatly from the Tax Cuts and Jobs Act enacted by congressional Republicans and President

 58,670 North Dakota households are benefiting from the TCJA’s doubling of the child tax credit.

 Every income group statewide received a tax cut.
 Nationwide, a typical family of four received a $2,000 annual tax cut and a single parent with one child received a $1,300 annual tax cut.

 291,060 North Dakota households are benefiting from the TCJA’s doubling of the standard deduction.
 Thanks to the tax cuts, nine out of ten households take the standard deduction which provides tax relief and simplifies the tax filing process.

 11,970 North Dakota households are benefiting from the TCJA’s elimination of the Obamacare individual mandate tax.
 Most households hit with this tax made less than $50,000 per year.

 Lower utility bills: As a direct result of the TCJA’s corporate tax rate cut, North Dakota residents are saving money on utility bills.
 Lower electric, water, and gas bills help households and small businesses operating on tight margins.
-For example, Xcel Energy North Dakota, Otter Tail Power Company, and Montana-Dakota Utilities Co. (see below) all passed along tax reform savings to their customers.
+For example, at least three North Dakota utilities reduced their customers' bills (see below).

 Thanks to the tax cuts, North Dakota businesses of all sizes are hiring, expanding, raising pay and increasing employee benefits: